Canada not making concessions needed for NAFTA deal, U.S. says

 He added: “We’re sort of running out of time.”

+But Freeland’s spokesmanm, Adam Austen, said Canada would only sign a good deal.

+“Our focus is the substance, not timelines.
+We will continue to negotiate with a view to getting a deal that is in Canada’s national interest,” he said.

-The office of Canadian Foreign Minister Chrystia Freeland, who sits opposite Lighthizer at the negotiations, did not respond to a request for comment.
-The two are in New York for a U.N. meeting but it is unclear whether they will meet.
+Lighthizer and Freeland are in New York for a U.N. meeting but it is unclear whether they will meet.

 U.S. automakers and congressional aides now believe a deal with Canada is not possible by the deadline, which they said would most likely prompt the United States to move ahead with a bilateral agreement with Mexico.